YOUR FIRST ANIMATION! Animate in Clip Studio! (BEGINNERS)

 Go to File - Export Animation - Movie

-We activate: Apply 2D camera effects and change the FPS (Frames per second) to 8.
-And we press accept, to export our animation as a video.
-You can choose .mov or .mp4 format
+Activate: Apply 2D camera effects and change the FPS (Frames per second) to 8.
+Then press accept to export our animation as a video.
+You can choose the .mov or .mp4 format.

 19. Export Animation as Gif